 The answer to this question may be clear-cut for you.
-For example, you recently moved to Mexico from the U.S., so you need to study Spanish.
+For example, maybe you recently moved to Mexico from the U.S., so you need to study Spanish.

 Are You a Native English Speaker?